Stetson Seed Library

 The seed catalogue is in the RELC, with smaller, portable cabinets in the Gillespie Museum shop and — from time to time — at the Hatter Harvest Farmer's Market and other venues.

-In the spring of 2015, you'll be able to stroll the grounds of the RELC and Gillespie Museum to see some of the available seeds in cultivation.
+In the spring, you'll be able to stroll the grounds of the RELC and Gillespie Museum to see some of the available seeds in cultivation.

 How to Check Out Seeds

 Availability changes throughout the year, but as long as our supplies last, we'll offer seeds on a limited basis.
 Ideally, our visitors would "check out" seeds, grow them, and then — if the season goes well — return some seeds to the library.
 We also encourage small contributions, so that we can keep up our stock.

 For more information, call or e-mail the Gillespie Museum (386-822-7330 or firstname.lastname@example.org) or stop by the Museum Shop, 10:00 a.m. - 4:00 p.m., Tuesdays - Fridays.